authwit/book-NigerianBizOpsBlueprint/book.md

 Think of Nigeria's market as a powerful river system, where three main currents create unique opportunities:

 \subsection{The Scale Advantage}\label{subsec:the-scale-advantage}
-When a Canadian agritech company wanted to expand here, their initial pilot with 100 farmers quickly scaled to 10,000.\ Why?
+When a Canadian agritech company wanted to expand here, their initial pilot with 100 farmers quickly scaled to 1,000.\ Why?
-Because in Nigeria, word of mouth travels fast in connected communities.\ The same infrastructure investment that serves 100 can often serve 10,000 with minimal additional cost.
+Because in Nigeria, word of mouth travels fast in connected communities.\ The same infrastructure investment that serves 100 can often serve 1,000 with minimal additional cost.

 \begin{tcolorbox}[colback=white,colframe=primarydark,title=\textbf{Scale Impact Examples}]
 \begin{itemize}
     \item A payment solution reaching 1 million users within 6 months of launch
-    \item An educational platform scaling from 500 to 5,000 students in one academic year
+    \item An educational platform scaling from 500 to 5,000 students in one academic year,
     \item A logistics solution expanding from 3 to 15 cities using the same core infrastructure
 \end{itemize}
 \end{tcolorbox}